 Emissions Inventories

 The IWDW will maintain and provide model-ready U.S. and non-U.S. emission inventories, including area and point oil and gas emissions for current and future-year baseline scenarios.
-A user will need to modify these inventories to reflect a specific proposed project and possible alternatives.
+A user may need to modify these inventories to reflect a specific proposed project and possible alternatives.

 Meteorological Files